safespring/docs/content/compute/windows.md

 The full [cloudbase documentation](http://cloudbase-init.readthedocs.io/en/latest/) is available online.

 !!! warning
-    Anything entered in the Customization Script dialog box can end up stored in log files etc and as such if used to set passwords these should only be for very temporary usage
+    Anything entered in the Customization Script dialog box can end up stored in log files etc and as such if used to set passwords these should only be for very temporary usage.

 ![Launch Instance Powershell](../images/launch-instance-powershell.png)